haskell/cabal/doc/cabal-project.rst

     foo-helper/     # local package
     unix/           # vendored external package

-All of these options support globs. ``cabal v2-build`` has its own glob
+All of these options support globs. ``cabal build`` has its own glob
 format:

 -  Anywhere in a path, as many times as you like, you can specify an